-Public discourse in recent years is increasingly characterised by polarisation and an emotionally divided political landscape.
-The Right in the Western world struggles to grapple with rampant populism that degrades the political process with nativist sentiment whilst a concurrent fractured identity discourse sees the Left increasingly searching for traitors over converts.
+Public discourse in recent years has been increasingly characterised by polarisation and an emotionally divided political landscape.
+The right in the Western world struggles to grapple with rampant populism that degrades the political process with nativist sentiment whilst a concurrent fractured identity discourse sees the Left increasingly searching for traitors over converts.
 Where in the current fraught climate is a space for free dialogue held in good faith?
-Is the burgeoning ‘Intellectual Dark Web’ the new forum for intellectual debate that is sorely needed?

-For several public intellectuals and pundits, as part of a new digital network of podcasts and talk shows, the ‘safe space’ for dialogue is not in the universities or mainstream news media outlets but online.
+For several public intellectuals and pundits forged together in a new digital network of podcasts and talkshows, the ‘safe space’ for dialogue is to be found not in the universities or mainstream news media but online.
 Coined by Eric Weinstein, economist and director of Thiel Capital, the term Intellectual Dark Web refers to this emergent space.
 A veritable Mos Eisley cantina of disaffected leftists, conservatives and liberals are found here conducting their own political discourse.
 Creating their own podcasts and crowd-funding with supporters through tools like Patreon, these thinkers are subject to no authority but themselves.

-It is worthwhile also mentioning the two other members of what, for many of their listeners, constitutes a triumvirate along with Ben Shapiro; Sam Harris and Jordan Peterson.
+It is worthwhile also mentioning the two other members of what, for many of their listeners, constitutes a triumvirate along with Shapiro; Sam Harris and Jordan Peterson.
 Harris, an altogether unlikely icon, has an academic background in neuroscience and gained prominence as the youthful leading figure in the ‘New Atheist’ movement, following in the footsteps of Richard Dawkins, Daniel Dennett and the late Christopher Hitchens.
-Harris also hosts a podcast, the Waking Up Podcast, like Rogan and Rubin.
+Harris like Rogan and Rubin commands his own independent platform- the waking up podcast.
 In contrast to Rogan and Rubin’s more conversational styles of interviewing, Harris more readily challenges his interviewees, sometimes leading to confronting and argumentative podcasts.
-His first podcast with Jordan Peterson is a prime example of this tendency.
+His first podcast with Jordan Peterson being a prime example of this tendency.
 In 2 hour long conversations, Harris engages notable figures from a wide variety of fields, including science, politics, religion and more.
 There are few prominent podcast hosts who can move seamlessly from an in-depth technical discussion of AI and blockchain to radical economic policies and advocacy of a new mindfulness movement in the manner Harris does.

-Far from the counter-culture movement of the 1960 featuring figures like Timothy Leary, the famed psychologist and LSD advocate, Harris and other proponents of a psychedelic revival are of the elite classes – working in Silicon Valley, holding advanced degrees.
-Harris’ championing of rationalism is matched with outspoken criticism of Islam over other religions and ideologies, characterising it as ‘The motherlode of bad ideas’ in a high profile debate with Ben Affleck and Bill Maher on Maher’s television program ‘Real Time’.
+Far from the heyday of the counter-culture and Timothy Leary’s calls to ‘Drop out’, Harris and other proponents of a psychedelic revival today are arguably of the elite, closely tied to Silicon Valley and holding advanced degrees.
+Harris’ championing of rationalism is matched with outspoken criticism of Islam over other religions and ideologies, characterising it as ‘The motherload of bad ideas’ in a high profile debate with Ben Affleck and Bill Maher on Maher’s television program ‘Real Time’.
 During his appearance on the show, Harris, backed by Maher, lays out his critique in a calm manner to a visibly angered Ben Affleck, who accuses Harris of racism and bigotry against Muslims in reply.
-The calm and rational temperament of figures like Harris allows them to claim the high ground over their ‘triggered’ opponents on the basis of a cool head and a willingness to debate.
+The calm and rational temperament of figures like Harris allows them to claim the high ground over their ‘triggered’ opponents on the basis of cool headedness and a willingness to debate.